Tada-Project/tada/docs/using-tada.md

     return lst
 ```

-Since both functions are in the same directory and module, tou could simply only
+Since both functions are in the same directory and module, you could simply just
 list the names of both functions in `--function` like this:

 ```shell